rwilliams/jrubywiki/InYourRegion.md

 * L. David Varvel <dave@madwombat.com> - JRuby on Rails, Java library integration, practiced public speaker.
 Interested in bridging the gap between the Java and JRuby communities.

 * Nick Zalabak - Uses JRuby day to day and has been using JRuby to simplify existing Java applications for many years, very familiar with the Java interop features, as well as performance tuning JRuby/Java applications.
-I'm always willing to lend a helping hand or lead a discussion. [blog] (http://techwhizbang.com) or hit me up on Twitter @techwhizbang.
+I'm always willing to lend a helping hand or lead a discussion.
+Check my [blog] (http://techwhizbang.com) or hit me up on [Twitter] (http://twitter.com/techwhizbang).

 ###Washington###
 ####Seattle####